Trucker's Woman

 Trucker's Woman (also released as Truckin' Man) is a 1975 action film directed by Will Zens and starring Michael Hawkins.

 Plot

-A middle-aged man who drops out of college to go undercover as a truck driver in order to solve the mysterious murder of his trucker father.
+Mike Kelly's father is driving his truck, when suddenly the brakes fail and he ends up losing control, resulting in a crash in which he dies.
+Kelly drops out of college and goes undercover as a trucker to find out what happened to his father.

+While out on his job, he meets Karen, who he soon falls in love with.
+However, there is something wrong with the trucking business, criminals are attacking drivers and controlling the truck routes.

+At one point, Kelly is set up and gets arrested.
+When he gets out, he gets his revenge by fighting the men who set him up, and then the thugs try to kill Kelly the same way his father died.
+Turns out, they cut the brakes on his father’s truck.
+Kelly manages to avoid an accident and ends up defeating the criminals, along with other truck drivers.
+Karen and Kelly now are big time in the trucking business, with Karen as boss.

+While driving, Kelly meets Karen again, but when Kelly stops and Karen gets out of the truck, Kelly starts driving off without her.
+Karen sees this and is left behind, exclaiming “Kelly, you’re fired!”

 Production

 The film was shot over three weeks in November 1974 in Florence and Society Hill, South Carolina.

 Release

 The film was originally called Truckin' Man, and was screened under that title for the first six months of its theatrical release (appearing on a double bill with Hot Summer in Barefoot County).
 The distributor felt that changing it to Trucker's Woman would result in higher box office returns.

 Home media

 One of the home media distributors was Troma Entertainment, in 1983 on videocassette.
 The cover of this release (below), featured new photography of models not resembling the actual actors in the film.